emersion/soju/contrib/clients.md

 gamja also provides UI to manage soju networks via the `soju.im/bouncer-networks` extension.

+# [Hexchat]

+Hexchat has support for a small set of IRCv3 capabilities.
+To prevent automatically reconnecting to channels parted from soju, and prevent buffering outgoing messages:

+    /set irc_reconnect_rejoin off
+    /set net_throttle off

 # [senpai]

 senpai is being developed with soju in mind, so should have excellent